Orang Rimba people: Deforestation and government settlements

 Since the 1970s, many of these peoples have been displaced from their traditional lands by logging companies and palm oil plantations, and for some time have been the target of government settlement projects.
 Additionally, the peoples of these tribes are frequently being forcibly converted to state-approved religions, primarily Islam.

 Language

 The various Kubu languages belong to the Malayo-Polynesian branch of the Austronesian language family.
-They are isolects of the Malay language (Bahasa Melayu) spoken in the upstream regions of Palembang and Jambi, Sumatra.
+They are isolects of the Malay language spoken in the upstream regions of South Sumatra and Jambi.
 All are related to the Indonesian language, which is based upon a variant of Malay.